Finding matchings in dense hypergraphs: Introduction

-The study of such algorithmic versions of classical problems in extremal graph theory was recently proposed by Fomin et al.~\cite{Fomin22}, who obtained corresponding algorithmic versions of some extremal results for cycles in graphs, such as Dirac's theorem.
-Our result can be viewed as an extension of a result of Fellows et al.~\cite{FellowsFPT} that covers the case $m=c$.
-We note that Theorem \ref{thm:main} is the case $m=n/k$.
-Furthermore, we will now show that the general statement is a simple consequence of this case.
+The study of such algorithmic versions of classical problems in extremal graph theory was recently proposed by Fomin, Golovach, Sagunov and Simonov~\cite{Fomin22}, who obtained corresponding algorithmic versions of some extremal results for cycles in graphs, such as Dirac's theorem.

+We note that Theorem \ref{thm:main} is a special case ($m=n/k$) of Theorem~\ref{coro}.
+In fact, we will now show that the general statement is a simple consequence of this case.

-\begin{proof}[Proof of Corollary~\ref{coro}] We start by considering the case that $t:= \frac{n-mk}{k-1}\in \mathbb Z$.
+\begin{proof}[Proof of Theorem~\ref{coro} assuming Theorem~\ref{thm:main}] We start by considering the case of $t:= \frac{n-mk}{k-1}\in \mathbb Z$.
 Note that $m+t= (n+t)/k$, so $n+t\in k\mathbb N$.
 Consider any $n$-vertex $k$-graph $H$ with $\delta_{k-1}(H)\ge m-c$.
 We form a new $k$-graph $H'$ with $|V(H')|=n+t$ by adding a set $A$ of $t$ (new) vertices to $V(H)$ and adding all $k$-vertex sets intersecting $A$ to $E(H)$.
 We note that $\delta_{k-1}(H')\ge m-c+t$.
-Furthermore, writing $\nu$ for the matching number, we have $\nu(H') = \nu(H) + t$, as any matching in $H$ can be greedily extended to a matching in $H'$ with $t$ extra edges, and from any matching in $H'$ we can obtain a matching in $H$ by deleting at most $t$ edges that intersect $A$.
+Furthermore, writing $\nu$ for the matching number, {we have $\nu(H) \ge m$ if and only if $ \nu(H')\ge m + t=(n+t)/k$}, as any matching in $H$ can be greedily extended to a matching in $H'$ with $t$ extra edges, and from any matching in $H'$ we can obtain a matching in $H$ by deleting at most $t$ edges that intersect $A$.
 In particular, the existence of or finding matchings of size $m$ in $H$ is algorithmically equivalent to the same problem for perfect matchings in $H'$.
 This can be solved by the algorithm given by Theorem~\ref{thm:main}, which finds a perfect matching in $H'$ or a certificate that none exists.
 The running time is

 This proves the result if $t:= \frac{n-mk}{k-1}\in \mathbb Z$.
 For the general case, we choose $s \le k-1$ such that $n_0:=n-s$ has $t:= \frac{n_0-mk}{k-1}\in \mathbb Z$.
 We apply the above method to each of the $\tbinom{n}{s}$ possible $k$-graphs $H_0$ on $n_0$ vertices obtained by deleting $s$ vertices from $H$, noting that $\delta_{k-1}(H_0)\ge \delta_{k-1}(H)-s \ge m-c-(k-1)$. \end{proof}